نوع مقاله : علمی-پژوهشی

 عنوان مقاله [English]

-United States Legal Accountability for Targeted Killings
+Legal Accountability of the United States Regarding Targeted Killings

 نویسنده [English]